nenava97/CICD-Lab/README.md

 Steps:

-1. Clone this GitHub repository and create GitHub personal access token.
+1. Fork this GitHub repository and create GitHub personal access token.
 - Navigate to GitHub settings, select developer settings, select personal access token and create new token.
 - Select a 30 day expiration and the following scopes: repo and admin:repo_hook.